AkshatJain9/Fitomatic/Report.md

 * Miscellaneuos:
   * Created and maintained the group discord server for project management and team communications.

-u728072, Akshat Jain, I contributed approximately 25% of the code.
+**u728072, Akshat Jain**, I contributed approximately 25% of the code.
 The following are my contributions:
 * Set up and configured Firestore Database, Image Storage Database and User Authentication Database for use.
 * Created all of the Peer-to-Peer Messaging mechanism from the back-end, including reading from input fields, updating the firebase, and retrieving the messages previously sent.
 This also included filtering blocked users.
 I then later worked with Leon to transfer all of this logic to Recycle Feeds so that it would fit the UI theme.
 The following was written by myself;
   * DirectMessage.java (excl. populateMessages)